stlab/better-code/better-code/src/chapter-2-contracts.md

 ## In pursuit of Correctness

 Fundamentally, contracts are about the first ingredient of Better
 Code: correctness.
-Some folks write off the pursuit of correctness, because bugs are inevitable, and in practice, and we rely on incorrect software every day without disaster (for the most part).
-But that approach throws out the baby with the bathwater.
-There is a practical approach to correctness that improves both code quality and the programming experience, without demanding unrealistic perfection.
+It's popular in some circles to scoff at the idea of correct software, on the grounds that bugs are inevitable, and _for the most part_, we rely on incorrect software every day without disaster.
+But there is a practical approach to correctness that improves both code quality and the programming experience, without demanding unrealistic perfection.